 - Clear all snow and ice promptly from walkways and parking lots, and repeat as necessary.

-- Secure handrails and steps on all stairways.
+- Make sure the handrails and steps on all stairways are secure and tight.

-- Make sure stairs are adequately lighted from above, and single steps or uneven surfaces illuminated so they can be easily seen.
-Lighted steps can help in particularly dark areas.
+- Make sure all stairways are adequately lighted from above, and single steps or uneven surfaces illuminated so they can be easily seen.

-- Routinely inspect all carpeted areas, walkway mats, tiles and wood for loose, torn or damaged sections.
-Repair or replace immediately.
+- Regularly inspect all carpeted areas, walkway mats, tiles and wood for loose, torn or damaged sections.
+Repair or replace these immediately.

 - Changes in floor elevation, such as a slight step down, should be clearly indicated.

-- Doormats need to be slip resistant and lay flat.
+- Doormats should always be slip resistant and lay flat.
 Replace soggy mats frequently in wet or snowy weather.

-- Make sure any carpeted areas are stretched tight with no humps or lose edges.
+- Make sure any carpeted areas are stretched tight with no humps or loose edges.

 Other hazards to avoid